redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

     --no-sudo

+If Markdown is used in Redmine, textile conversion can be skipped with

+    --no-textile

 ### Migrate Issues ID (iid)

 You can retain the issues ID from redmine, **this cannot be done via REST